 Annual contributions to the Plan are limited per IRS regulations.
-The contribution limits for the 2018 and 2019 calendar years are:
+The contribution limits for the 2022, 2023 and 2024 calendar years are:

-Year Basic Elective
+Basic Elective Contribution Limit

-Contribution Limit Age 50+ Catch-up/Contribution 15 Years of Service/Catch-up Contribution
+15 Years of Service Catch-up Contribution

 Eligible employees may begin participating in the Plan at any time.
-To enroll in the Plan, an employee must complete both (i) an approved vendor''s application to open an account and (ii) a Salary Reduction Agreement (SRA) to elect the contribution amount.
+To enroll in the Plan, an employee must complete both (i) an approved vendor's application to open an account and (ii) a Salary Reduction Agreement (SRA) to elect the contribution amount.
 Contributions may be designated as a percent of salary or as a flat dollar amount.
-The SRA will apply only to amounts earned after enrolling in the Plan, and an employee''s election under the SRA will continue until the SRA is modified or revoked by the employee.
+The SRA will apply only to amounts earned after enrolling in the Plan, and an employee's election under the SRA will continue until the SRA is modified or revoked by the employee.